OUR PROJECTS

 Healthspan Equity

-The Kitalys Institute infuses Healthspan Equity into all that we do.
-From the beginning of our learning process, we discovered that social determinants have an enormous impact on both the number of years people live and how healthy they will be.
-We resolved at our conferences, webcasts, and educational outreach, to recognize that Healthspan and the policy around it must be developed in an equitable manner that focuses on access to nutrition, exercise, education, work, and healthy childhood.
-It is this focus on Health Equity as well as on the scientific basis of the aging process that makes our approach to Healthspan so relevant to current concerns.
+Socioeconomic circumstances have an enormous impact on both the number of years people live and how healthy they will be.
+We recognize that increasing healthspan must be done in an equitable manner that provides access to nutrition, exercise, education, work, and healthy childhood.
+We combine Healthspan Equity with a scientific understanding of the aging process to increase healthspan in a practical way that benefits everyone.